 Not straying too far from the crowd may feel safer than developing an innovative graphic.
 Don’t be fooled.
 It’s not.
-If you want your audience to connect with your law firm, your logo needs to pop from the clutter.
+If you want to connect with your audience, your law firm logo needs to pop from the clutter.

 You’ve been using the same logo for years.
-Meanwhile, your law firm has grown to the point that it’s virtually unrecognizable – new people, new office, new everything.
+Meanwhile, the firm has grown to the point that it’s virtually unrecognizable – new people, new office, new everything.
 How do you decide if your logo from the early days represents your firm today?
 Should you care?

-Our law firm clients don’t usually begin with clarity about how, or if, they should proceed with a new logo, even if it looks that way post-launch.
-It’s only after some discussion about their goals that we are able to assess whether or not their vision and values are being supported by their logo.
+Our clients don’t usually begin with clarity about how, or if, they should proceed with a new logo.
+It’s only after some discussion about their goals that we are able to assess whether or not their vision and values are being supported by their brand.
 As a simplistic example, without even touching on colour, font, icons and layout, a firm that prides itself on being approachable wouldn’t be aligned with a logo comprised of hard, solid edges.
 Such a treatment would be expected to stir up associations with boundaries rather than accessibility.

-If you’re trying to decide if a new logo should be your next priority, test your current logo against our checklist of five law firm logo essentials.
+If you’re trying to decide if a new logo should be your next priority, test your current one against our checklist of five law firm logo essentials.

 Five essentials for law firm logos: